Structure, Functionality, and Bioceramics - Design Principles for High Performance

 yield_grid[i, j] = reaction_yield(T_grid[i, j], t_grid[i, j], noise=2)

-# Display results
+# Display the results

 print("=" * 70)

-print(f"{'Temperature (°C)':<20} {'time (hours)':<20} {'Yield (%)':<20}")
+print(f"{'Temperature (°C)':<20} {'Time (hours)':<20} {'Yield (%)':<20}")

 print("-" * 70)